gabaci72/Rock-Paper-Scissors-NodeJS/challenge.md

 const moduleName = require('moduleName');
 ```

-[] 2.
+[X] 2.
 Next, using the .createServer() method, create an HTTP server and save it as a const variable called server.
 Using the arrow function expression, create an anonymous callback function that recieves request and response as arguments.

 You can create an anonymous function using the arrow function syntax like below:
 ```js